 ≥grade 3 in 11%] compared to 6% [with 2%

 Hyman DM, Puzanov I, Subbiah V, Faris JE, Chau I, Blay JY, Wolf J, et al.

 Vemurafenib in Multiple nonmelanoma cancers with BRAF V600 mutations.

 N Engl J Med 2015; 373: 726-36.
-PubMed Citation.
-(Among 122 patients with various non-melanoma cancers with BRAF-V600 mutation treated with vemurafenib, the overall response rate was 42% with best results in Langerhans-cell histiocytosis and adverse event were frequent including rash [68%], fatigue [56%] and arthralgia [40%]; no mention or listing for ALT elevations or hepatotoxicity).
+PubMed Citation (Among 122 patients with various non-melanoma cancers with BRAF-V600 mutation treated with vemurafenib, the overall response rate was 42% with best results in Langerhans-cell histiocytosis and adverse events were frequent including rash [68%], fatigue [56%] and arthralgia [40%]; no mention or listing for ALT elevations or hepatotoxicity).

 Chalasani N, Bonkovsky HL, Fontana R, Lee W, Stolz A, Talwalkar J, Reddy KR, et al.; United States Drug Induced Liver Injury Network.
 Features and outcomes of 899 patients with drug-induced liver injury: The DILIN Prospective Study.
 Gastroenterology 2015; 148: 1340-52.e7.
 PubMed Citation (Among 899 cases of drug induced liver injury enrolled in a US prospective study between 2004 and 2013, 49 [6%] were attributed to antineoplastic agents including 9 to kinase inhibitors including imatinib, lapatinib and regorafinib but not vemurafenib).